crobbins327/CasMonitorQt5/README.md

 # CasMonitor
 ### PyQt GUI and python controller tissue sample monitor
 __1)__ Start _crossbario_ docker image in a new terminal.
 There is a text file that is named "start docker".
 Copy and paste that code into the terminal.

+**IF on raspberry pi or other device, use appropriate docker image for _crossbario_!** (https://github.com/crossbario/crossbar)

+__2)__ Open SampleMonitor.desktop launcher.
+This will launch controlNQ.py and setupGUI.py simultaneously as subprocesses.

+### OLD METHOD TO START

+__1)__ Start _crossbario_ docker image in a new terminal.
+There is a text file that is named "start docker".
+Copy and paste that code into the terminal.